tommyettinger/colorful-gdx/README.md

 to describe a mix that has 3/2 as much emphasis applied to red as applied to blue.
 Starting in version 0.8.5, there's the quicker syntax `red 3 blue 2` or even `red 1.5 blue`, which all mean the same thing as `red red red blue blue`.

-You can use [this small libGDX web app](https://tommyettinger.github.io/colorful-gdx/description/) to experiment with different descriptions and what they produce.
+You can use [this small libGDX web app](https://tommyettinger.github.io/colorful-gdx/description/), the "description demo," to experiment with different descriptions and what they produce.
 Use the `[` and `]` keys to change modes; there are RGB, Oklab, IPT_HQ, CIELAB, comparison, and gradient modes.
 The comparison mode may be the most useful; it has 4 bars that change color using different color spaces and their SimplePalette transformations.
 The gradient mode is new, and lets you preview Oklab gradients between two described colors.

 ### HSLC